LLNL/mhysa/doc/Basic_Examples.md

 and final solutions (plotted in VisIt):
 @image html Solution_3DNUMA_Bubble3D.png

-The code \b hypar/Extras/MidPlane.c can be used to extract a mid-slice along any of the dimensions (\b Note: make a subdirectory \a slices before using this).
+The code \b hypar/Extras/ExtractSlice.c can be used to extract a slice along at a specified location along any of the dimensions (\b Note: make a subdirectory \a slices before using this).
 It will write out 2D slice solutions in binary format in the \a slices subdirectory with the same names as the original solution files.
 The codes \b hypar/Extras/BinaryToTecplot.c and \b hypar/Extras/BinaryToText.c can then be used to convert these to text or Tecplot